SELF-GUIDED TOUR

 4. ECO-Vrindaban

 New Vrindaban has two main land-holding nonprofits – ECO-Vrindaban and ISKCON New Vrindaban.
 It also has a third important legal entity with the Village Association.
 ECO-Vrindaban promotes cow protection and local agriculture.
-The cowherd team currently care for 70 cows, bulls, calves, and oxen at four different barns.
+The cowherd team currently care for 70 cows, bulls, calves, oxen, steers, and heifers at four different barns.
 You can see the office of ECO-Vrindaban in front of you and the big open barns where mainly geriatric cows reside.
 These cows have ample space on the surrounding hill where they are free to walk and graze.
 You may see some cows in the barn while driving by.

 5. Lower Barn